 - Heat gun

-- Set the wicks.
-Use a straw to hold the wick.
-Put a dab of hot glue on the bottom of the wick tab and press it into the center of the container.
-Attach wick bars or plastic straws to keep the wick centered.
+- Set the wick: Use a wick bar or straw balanced across the top of the container to hold the wick and keep it centered.
+Put a dab of hot glue on the bottom of the wick tab, and press it into the inside center of the container bottom.

-Let the candle cool until the wax turns opaque on the sides and about 1/8 inch of skin forms on the top of the candle.
+Let the candle cool until the wax turns opaque on the sides and about 1/8 inch of a somewhat hard skin forms on the top of the candle.
 This takes about 30 to 45 minutes.

 Poke a Ring of Holes